Python-SIP/sip/sphinx/command_line.rst

     The directory is added to the list of directories searched when looking for a specification file given in an :directive:`%Include` or :directive:`%Import` directive.
+Directory separators must always be ``/``.
     This option may be given any number of times.

 .. cmdoption:: -j <NUMBER>